Default Kubernetes cluster templates in Eumetsat Elasticity Cloud

 Standard templates

 Standard templates are general in nature and you can use them for any type of Kubernetes cluster.
 Each will produce a working Kubernetes cluster on Eumetsat Elasticity OpenStack Magnum hosting.
 The default network driver is calico.
-Template that does not specify calico, k8s-1.23.16-v1.0.3, and is identical to the template that does specify calico in its name.
+A template that does not specify calico, k8s-1.25.16-v1.1.1, is identical to the template that does specify calico in its name.
 Both are placed in the left column in the following table:

 If the application does not require a great many operations, then a standard template should be sufficient.